php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

     > **Example:** The _namespace_ of: `Acme\Log\` is associated with the _resource base_ `/path/to/acme-log/src/`

-3. A _qualified class name_ is constructed using the _namespace_, the name of each subfolder in the matching _resource base_, appended by the _unqualified class name_.
+3. A _qualified class name_ is constructed using the _namespace_ of the matching _resource base_, the name of each subfolder in the matching _resource base_, and appended by the _unqualified class name_.

     > **Example:** Where a _namespace_ of `Acme\Log\` is associated with a _resource base_ of `/path/to/acme-log/src` and a _resource path_ of  `/path/to/acme-log/src/FileWriter.php` contains the _unqualified class_ `FileWriter`, the _qualified class name_ is `Acme\Log\FileWriter`.